ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 Vector data comes in three types:

 * **Points** Individual locations which are represented by an X and Y coordinate.
-Eg.addresses, the centre of a postcode, locations obtained from GPS.
+For example, addresses, the centre of a postcode, locations obtained from GPS.
 * **Lines** A series of two or more connected points, for example, road network, rivers.
 * **Polygons** A series of connected points which enclose a homogeneous area.
 For example, ONS boundary products like Lower layer Super Output Areas (LSOAs) or Local Authorities.